 Employees regularly assigned to the following shift schedules shall receive additional compensation in the following amounts.
 Compensation under this provision shall be limited to time actually worked during the employee's regularly scheduled work hours (excluding paid time off).

-a) Cover Shifts, including individuals assign gned to One percent (1.0%) the Special Enforcement Team (SET)
+a) Cover Shifts, including individuals assigned to the Special Enforcement Team (SET)